 2 tbsp Jau ka Sattu (Barley Powder)

 Mix the powder and jaggery in water and stir it well or till the jaggery is completely dissolved in water.

 Taste and adjust ingredients.

 Note – If the drink is kept undisturbed for sometime, you will notice the powder and water separating, which is just fine.
 Stir before consuming.
 (I have deliberately left one glass undisturbed while clicking pictures to show this)

 Note – You can enhance the taste of this drink by adding a little bit of ginger juice and some lime juice to it.

-Note – The color of the drink will depend on the color of jaggery.
+Note – The colour of the drink will depend on the colour of jaggery that you use.

 Serves – Two

 Thanks for your visit.
 See you soon again with another exciting recipe!